Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Day One: Okemo and Ludlow

 Since you’ll be making your home base in Ludlow, it’s a great time to get to know the town and the surrounding mountains.
-Today’s explorations include a fantastic hike to the top of Okemo Mountain (or, if you prefer, a gondola ride), explorations in downtown Ludlow, and a visit to beautiful Buttermilk Falls.
+Today’s explorations include a fantastic hike to the top of Okemo Mountain (or, if you prefer, a chairlift ride), explorations in downtown Ludlow, and a visit to beautiful Buttermilk Falls.

 Hike the Healdville Trail to Okemo Mountain (Ludlow Mountain)

-Start your weekend off right with a hike to a historical fire tower on the top of Okemo Mountain, also called Ludlow Mountain.
 This is a six-mile hike (round trip) and gains about 2,000 feet of elevation.
-It will take you about four hours to do the whole thing, but the 360-degree views from the top of the fire tower make it well worth the effort.
+It will take you about four hours to do the whole thing, or at my confirmed slow-poke pace, closer to five, but the 360-degree views from the top of the fire tower make it well worth the effort.

 From the roofed cab of the fire tower, you’ll have extensive views of the southern Green Mountains, the town of Ludlow, and Mount Ascutney.